AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

   ]
 }
 ```
-The generated result is similar to the previous text, thus completing the process of replacing segments of the originally generated song.
+The generated result is similar to the above text, thus completing the process of replacing segments of the originally generated song.

 ## Vocal and Instrument Separation

-After generating a song, if you need to perform secondary creation with separate operations for accompaniment and vocals, you can separate the pure music accompaniment and the a cappella vocals.
-You can specify the following content:
+After generating the song, when a secondary creation is needed for separate operations of accompaniment and vocals, pure music accompaniment and clean vocals can be separated.
+The following content can be specified:

-- action: the content is `stems`.
+- action: content is `stems`.
 - audio_id: the ID of the previously generated song.

-For example, if the ID of the originally generated song is: ec13e502-d043-4eb2-92ee-e900c6da69d1, then you can set the parameters as follows:
+For example, if the ID of the originally generated song is: ec13e502-d043-4eb2-92ee-e900c6da69d1, then the parameters can be set as follows:

 ```json
 {